Figure 1: Mt. Kailash, Mythical Abode of Lord Śiva

 They’re the basic building blocks of all manifestation.

-Though, nature is counted as one.
+Though, nature and its qualities are counted as one.

 The union (saṃyoga) of spirit and nature produces the creation (sarga) 8.

 Consequently, twenty-three principles (tattvas) evolve from nature.
-9
+9Intellect (buddhi) is the primary evolution of nature.

-And from it, come the group of sixteen (ṣoḍaśaka), which includes mind (manas), the ten senses (indriyas), and the five subtle elements (tanmātras).
+From it, the group of sixteen (ṣoḍaśaka), including mind (manas), the ten senses (indriyas), and the five subtle elements (tanmātras) are the tertiary evolution.

-And from the latter, come the five gross elements (mahāhūtas).
+And from the mind, the five gross elements (mahāhūtas) are the quaternary evolution.

 Like nature itself, these twenty-three evolutes are insentient.

-They herein define “Non-Dual Sāṃkhya” (Advaita Sāṃkhya).
+They define “Non-Dual Sāṃkhya” (Advaita Sāṃkhya).

 Advaita Sāṃkhya inherits and builds upon the tradition of Kapila using compatible insights from modern science and other ancient philosophies.